nonlining/CarND/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+For x direction, it starts from 0 to 1280 pixel, and window will overlay 50% with previous one.
+For y direction, I will change windows size from top (400) to bottom (760).
+This is because the further car will look smaller, so we need small size of window to fit it.
+The smaller size of windows also would not cover all the way down to botton(760), The reason is bottom of image means car very close to you, it could not a toy car very close to you on the road.

 ![alt text][image3]